 Inline risk · Updates instantly as you answer · 14 sec

-MontyCloud's MSP customers ran AWS Well-Architected Reviews to claim $5,000 AWS credits per assessment, but the platform had no question-level interface for it.
-Architects were tracking 57 questions in spreadsheets, scanning rows manually for 8–12 minutes to find a single high-risk issue.
+MontyCloud's MSP customers ran AWS Well-Architected Reviews to claim $5,000 AWS credits per assessment, but the WAFR interface had no risk information tied to each best-practice check.
+Architects were tracking risk across 57 questions in spreadsheets, scanning rows manually for 8–12 minutes to find a single high-risk issue.
 In two years, zero MSPs had successfully claimed credits through the platform.

 I led the redesign of the WAFR Review workflow, first as a 14-day sprint shipping question-level tracking, then by reframing the whole live-assessment experience around inline risk intelligence.
 The thesis: in cybersecurity workflows, augmenting expert decisions beats automating them.